 But it can get even more serious.
 For instance, a health-supporting device in a hospital could get out of control or switch off at a critical moment.
 It’s not funny at all.
-Unfortunately, it will become a reality if manufacturers of IoT devices don’t think about security aspects at every stage of device production.
+Unfortunately, it will become a reality if manufacturers of IoT devices don’t think about IoT information security aspects at every stage of device production.
 Apart from safety, there is also another important thing that should be considered.
 It’s the protection of private data.
 By the way, are you sure that your home surveillance camera is streaming only for your needs?

 And remember that the overall level of security of your IoT device infrastructure is always not higher than the security level of the weakest element.

-As we will discuss further, encryption is the core player that helps to protect your IoT device and infrastructure.
+As we will discuss further, encryption is the core player that helps to ensure IoT information security protect your IoT device and infrastructure.
 Thus a Cryptographic accelerator - an additional cryptographic processor, is an important feature that can significantly reduce the load on the main processing unit and help with encryption tasks.
 While MCU can focus on the key tasks and provide a smooth user experience.
 It’s also worth paying attention to the encryption algorithms supported by the accelerator: AES and RSA are the most common ones.
 And SHA-2, MD5, HMAC are popular HASH algorithms.

-In case you would like to raise the cost of a possible attack even higher - a secure chip is even a better option.
+In case you would like to raise the cost of a possible security attack in IoT even higher - a secure chip is even a better option.
 It’s a separate processor with a dedicated memory running its own operating system that is fully isolated from the rest of the environment.
 This solution allows keeping your critical data safe even if your main operating system gets compromised by malware and it gets access to everything on your device.
 For example, Google is using a similar approach inside its Pixel phones, with a chip called Titan M.

 The solution: Software

-Software for an embedded system is probably the most complicated and the biggest topic speaking about security.
+Software for an embedded system is probably the most complicated and the biggest topic speaking about Intenet of Things security.
 There are lots of things to consider.
 In some cases, to stay on the safe side, you should behave like a paranoiac, up to a point when you thoroughly analyse each new feature that is added into your device to make sure it doesn’t open new holes in your security system.
 The more complex your embedded system is, the more sophisticated protection should be used.
 Let’s go through a few common protection mechanisms that most IoT devices should have.

 Let’s start from the beginning - booting of your device.
 A bootloader should make sure that only trusted code is executed.
 Embedded engineers can achieve this by checking the cryptographic signature of every next component that is being loaded for execution - a so-called secure boot chain.
 Usually, bootloaders use your company’s certificate authority public key that is fetched from read-only memory to examine the signature.
 The boot process should be stopped in case any untrusted code is met.